Long favored by spooks and spies, OSINT is also a powerful weapon in the security pro’s armory

 Pentesters use a wide range of tools for OSINT, with consultants often using their own tools.
 Some of these, such as Pentest People’s Athena, are available on GitHub.
 Here are some other popular OSINT tools:

-- Ghunt: a tool for finding information associated with a Google ID
+- Ghunt: Finds information associated with a Google ID

-- ReNgine: an open source tool for aggregating recon feeds
+- ReNgine: Open source tool for aggregating recon feeds

 - Shodan: IoT device search engine used to find unsecured equipment on LANs and other hardware-based weak spots